-- (5) The course shall be at least four (4) credits in length but may be increased by the Educational Requirements Committee if it is determined it is necessary to fulfill the goals of the course; - (6) The course shall be offered at each DBA Annual Meeting and at any other time at the discretion of the Board's Education Committee; and - (7) An online version of the course may be made available online for a fee. - B.4 Current Issues in Debt Buying Course.
-The Board's Education Committee shall work with staff and any contracted vendor(s) on the development and presentation of a "Current Issues in Debt Buying" course based on the following: - (1) The course should provide a detailed presentation on a subject matter concerning new state and/or federal statutory, regulatory, and/or judicial developments of relevance to Debt Buying Companies and their vendors; - (2) The course shall be two (2) credits in length; - (3) The course shall be offered at each DBA Annual Meeting and at any other time at the discretion of the Board's Education Committee; and - (4) An online version of the course may be made available online for a fee. - B.5 Ethics Courses.
-Ethics courses given by an authorized provider shall count towards continuing education credit if the subject matter is on the following list: - (1) DBA International Ethical Code of Conduct; - (2) ACA International, Commercial Law League of America (CLLA), or National Association of Retail Collection Attorneys (NARCA) Ethical Codes of Conduct; - (3) Presentations by consumer groups and/or the Better Business Bureau; - (4) Financial accounting as it relates to trust accounts and commingling of assets; - (5) Real life accounts by consumers who were victims of fraud or identity theft and the resulting consequences to their life; - (6) Consequences of making a false or misleading statement; - (7) Inspirational lectures by prominent community, corporate, or governmental leaders designed to encourage behavior that promotes the betterment of the debt buying industry or society as a whole; and - (8) Other subjects approved by the Educational Requirements Committee.
+- (5) The course shall provide at least four (4) credits of continuing education but may be increased by the Educational Requirements Committee if it is determined it is necessary to fulfill the goals of the course; - (6) The course shall be offered at each DBA Annual Meeting and at any other time at the discretion of the Board's Education Committee; and - (7) An online version of the course may be made available online for a fee. - B.4 Current Issues in Debt Buying Course.
+The Board's Education Committee shall work with staff and any contracted vendor(s) on the development and presentation of a "Current Issues in Debt Buying" course(s) based on the following: - (1) The course(s) should provide a detailed presentation on a subject matter concerning new state and/or federal statutory, regulatory, and/or judicial developments of relevance to Debt Buying Companies and their vendors; - (2) The course(s) shall provide at least two (2) credits of continuing education; - (3) The course(s) shall be offered at each DBA Annual Meeting and at any other time at the discretion of the Board's Education Committee; and - (4) An online version of the course(s) may be made available online for a fee. - B.5 Ethics Courses.
+Ethics courses given by an authorized provider shall count towards continuing education credit if the subject matter is on the following list: - (1) DBA International Code of Ethics; - (2) ACA International, Commercial Law League of America (CLLA), or National Association of Retail Collection Attorneys (NARCA) Ethical Codes of Conduct; - (3) Presentations by consumer groups and/or the Better Business Bureau; - (4) Financial accounting as it relates to trust accounts and commingling of assets; - (5) Real life accounts by consumers who were victims of fraud or identity theft and the resulting consequences to their life; - (6) Consequences of making a false or misleading statement; - (7) Inspirational lectures by prominent community, corporate, or governmental leaders designed to encourage behavior that promotes the betterment of the receivables industry or society as a whole; and - (8) Other subjects approved by the Educational Requirements Committee.